How to protect your system from an Amadey attack

-How to avoid installation of malware?
+How to avoid installation of malware

 Amadey administration panel:

-The site contains a message claiming that recipient has "one pending refund" and encourages to download a document, print and sign it, and then return it via email or website form.
-However, all this is a mere scam - the downloaded document is actually an archive (.zip file) which contains a malicious VBS script designed to inject Amadey into the system.
+The site contains a message claiming that the recipient has "one pending refund" and encourages the user to download, print, and sign a document, and then return it via email or website form.
+In fact, this is a scam - the downloaded document is actually an archive (.zip file), which contains a malicious VBS script designed to inject Amadey into the system.

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Amadey bot.
+Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 How to remove malware manually?

-To remove this malware we recommend using Spyhunter for Windows.
+To remove this malware we recommend using Combo Cleaner Antivirus for Windows.
 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
-Here's an example of a suspicious program running on user's computer:
+Here is an example of a suspicious program running on a user's computer:

-If you checked the list of programs running on your computer, for example using task manager and identified a program that looks suspicious you should continue with these steps:
+If you checked the list of programs running on your computer, for example, using task manager, and identified a program that looks suspicious, you should continue with these steps:

 Download a program called Autoruns.
-This program shows auto-start applications, Registry and file system locations:
+This program shows auto-start applications, Registry, and file system locations: